f-utils/f/doc/user.md

 # The Class `f`

-The lib `f` defines a namesake class with class-level information:
+The lib `f` defines a namesake class with class-level information (dictionaries and functions):
 ```
 entity      type          meaning
 ---------------------------------------------------------------